PART 1: Estimate Your Income

 - Create a list of food items you feel you will need for ONE WEEK

-- When finding an item you want to buy, click 'Add to Cart'
+- When finding an item you want to buy, put in the quantity of the item you want, then click 'Buy'

-- Print a copy of your shopping cart that shows the total amount of groceries you are buying for the week.
-HIGHLIGHT the total amount.
+- When done shopping, click 'Review Order' on the right hand side and take a screenshot of your total order that shows the total amount of groceries you are buying for the week and the cost.
+Copy it to your screenshot document.

 - Multiply your result by 4.3 (There are 4.3 weeks in a month) to get an amount for your monthly budget.